creviceapp/creviceapp/readme.markdown

 ## User script

-After first starting of `CreviceApp.exe`, move to `%APPDATA%\Crevice\CreviceApp`, and you could find `default.csx`.
+After the first starting of `CreviceApp.exe`, move to `%APPDATA%\Crevice\CreviceApp`, and you could find `default.csx`.
 It's the user script file.
 Please open it with a text editor and look through it.

 `default.csx` is merely a csharp script file so that you can use `#load` directive to load another csx file and can use `#r` directive to add  assembly references to the script.
 By default, the script has the assembly references to `microlib.dll`, `System.dll`, `System.Core.dll`, `Microsoft.CSharp.dll` and `CreviceApp.exe`.
 In other words, if there is need to add an another assembly reference to the script, it should be declared by using `#r` directive at the head of the script.